-As I have reported before, Amir comprehends the Goblins more than any others on this island, and he is the result of peace between Humans and Goblins since the past Goblin War where he redeemed the promised one, The Rabbit known as the Darkborn.
+As I earlier have reported, Amir comprehends the Goblins more than any others on this island.
+He has been the result of peace between Humans and Goblins since the past Goblin War, where he also redeemed the promised one, The Rabbit, known as the Darkborn.

-(Note to the Darkborn rapport, I still retain limited data to provide the full picture of the Humans intentions of her.
-I even suspect Princess Elvira, that you have stationed here at Yellowrod, to know more than she tells me.)
+(Note to the Darkborn rapport, I still retain limited data to provide a complete picture of the Humans intentions toward her.
+I even suspect Princess Elvira that you have stationed here at Yellowrod, to know more than she tells me.)

 Quote: "How?
 Just how are we supposed to get back on our feet from this?
 And get the bull down again?"

-And this is where the story presents its significant twist.
+Here is when the story presents its significant twist.

-Farmer looked over his destroyed fields and noticed Tina with her ears all down.
-He got a chill of anxiety for the consequences of Tina turning Dark.
-He was so delighted to have a Rabbit living with all the possibilities she could bring, but now, he had zero to offer next to broken dreams.
+Farmer-man watched his destroyed fields and noticed Tina with her ears all down.
+He got anxious about the consequences if her Rabbit's fragile nature could turn her Dark after an event like this.
+He was delighted to have a Rabbit living with all the possibilities she could bring, but now, he had nothing to offer next to broken dreams.

-Quote: “I’m so sorry Tina.
-I’m sorry that you just moved out here and had to experience this.
-I will gladly help you to move to another village or back to King City.
-We hoped that we could give you a safe and happy place, but we are not worthy of having a Rabbit with us.
-We can’t ….”
+Quote: "I'm so sorry, Tina.
+I'm sorry that you moved out here and had to experience this.
+I will gladly help you move to another village or back to King City.
+We hoped we could give you a safe and happy place, but we are not worthy of having a Rabbit with us.
+We can't…."

 The quote ended because he realized that no one was listening to him.